lambda-dom/trisagion/docs/readme.md

 __Proof__: Since `pure . (, mempty)` is a composite of monomorphisms, it is a monomorphism.
 This implies by the first law that `decoder p . encoder s` is a monomorphism and consequently so is `encoder s`.
 By the same reasoning, using the second law and the fact that `pure` is a monomorphism, `decoder p` is also a monomorphism.
 Therefore given `p`, `encoder s` is unique by the first law.
 Since `encoder` is an isomorphism, `s` is unique.

-That a serializer uniquely determines its adjoint parser follows the same strategy of proof, but is a little bit more work because we have to use the second law and prove that `fmap (uncurry (<>) . first (encoder s))` is a monomorphism, but `fmap (uncurry (<>))` is not a monomorphism in general.
+The proof that a serializer uniquely determines its adjoint parser follows the same strategy, that is, we prove that `fmap (uncurry (<>) . first (encoder s))` is a monomorphism and then use the second law to get uniqueness.
+The problem is that `fmap (uncurry (<>))` is not a monomorphism in general so we will have to do a little bit more work.
 But first things first.

 __Lemma__: If `f :: a -> b` is a monomorphism, then `fmap (first f) :: Maybe (a, c) -> Maybe (b, c)` is a monomorphism.

-To get rid of the term `fmap (uncurry)` note that if the parser consumes all the input on success, then `fmap (uncurry (<>))` is just the the function that to `(s, mempty)` associates `s`, which is indeed a monomorphism.
+To get rid of the term `fmap (uncurry)` note that if the parser consumes all the input on success, then `fmap (uncurry (<>))` is just the the function that to `\ (s, mempty) -> s` which is indeed a monomorphism.
 So in the case the adjoint parser consumes all input, then it must be a monomorphism and therefore `decoder p` is unique, and since `decoder` is an isomorphism, `p` is unique.
-To finish the proof, note now that the only way a serializer could have two distinct adjoint parsers `p` and `p'` is if `p` and `p'` have distinct remainders for some input `xs :: s`, but this is not possible for as they define the same adjoint serializer.
+To finish the proof, note now that the only way a serializer could have two distinct adjoint parsers `p` and `p'` is if `p` and `p'` have distinct remainders for some input `xs :: s`, but this is not possible because the adjoint serializers of `p` and `p'` are the same by the previous theorem.

 __Theorem__: If a serializer has an adjoint parser, then it is unique.